Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Recognition and Reasoning Models

-Here, the transcription feature is repeated so that the feature dimensionality is the same as those of the animation features.

-To form a prediction, we compute the similarities between the spacewalk clip feature and animation features, and pick the one with the highest score, \emph{i.e.},
+To form a prediction, we compute the similarities $f^s\cdot f_i^a$ between a recording clip and an animation step, and pick the step with the highest similarity.

-\textbf{Last-layer Fine-tuning.} In this setting, we draw 2k samples from each training set video using the same approach as the test set construction to fine-tune a linear layer on the pretrained models.
-Specifically, we freeze the models and train a linear layer $G_\theta(\cdot)$ mapping the spacewalk clip features to the animiation features.
-We minimize cross entropy loss during training, which is
+\textbf{Last-layer Fine-tuning.} We fine-tune a linear layer upon the pre-trained models using the training set.
+Specifically, we freeze the models and train a linear layer $G_\theta(\cdot)$ mapping the spacewalk clip features to the animation features.
+We minimize the cross entropy loss during training, which is

 After training, instead of constructing or learning a feature for the ``Irrelevant'' category, we find a threshold $\tau$ and recognize all clips whose similarities to task steps are all below $\tau$ as ``Irrelevant''.
 This is more reasonable than an ``Irrelevant'' feature because this category contains a subspace formed by various concepts rather than a single concept.
 With the threshold $\tau$, we make predictions by